 There are a few different options for sailing into a docking around Culebra.
 If you're traveling from the east, is the most accessible option.
 From the southwest, you can head to , but you'll have to enter via one of the canals rather then the lagoon.
 Opinions vary on whether this is the best or worst dock to travel to thanks to unexpected swells; however it is just a short walk from here to the customs office.
 Playa Tamarindo is another option, but if the wind is blowing in from the North East it can be tricky to navigate. to the southwest is favored by those who like to avoid crowds.

-Starting to research sailing to Culebra using your own vessel, or a charter from another location?
-This chart lists marinas in the area.
+Is your plan to sail to Culebra using your own boat, or a charter from a different location?
+Check out the listing below for summary information concerning marinas in the area.

 |--||Culebra Pueblo||Isla de Culebra|